Xerips/CyberSecurity/remember-app/readme.md

 So!
 I've created this little app to help me quickly add useful commands to a file from the command line, then search those commands when I'm trying to remember them.

+**ChangeNotes:**

+2024-08-19: Fixed functionality to read and write all files from/to the same directory that remember-app is located.

 ## remember_this.py

 - Use this to write commands or notes into a file that will be located in the directory of the script.